 Instructions

-- Set Phillips All-In-One Cooker Mode to Pressure Cook Meat / Poultry Mode – Set cooking time to 15 minutes.
+• Set Phillips All-In-One Cooker Mode to Pressure Cook Meat / Poultry Mode – Set cooking time to 15 minutes.
 Lid ON with Valve set to SEAL.
 Press START.
-Set Pressure cooking time to 15 minutes.
-You will also need to allow for the pressure cooker to come to pressure prior to the 15 minutes starting too.

 Notes